-Another short-coming of the inches-per-gallon rule is that each species of fish has its own requirements when it comes to space/habitat.
-For example, hawkfish and clownfish stay pretty close to the rockwork, for the most part, but tangs, butterflies and angelfish will zoom around your tank like perpetual motion machines.
-So an inches per gallon rule falls on its proverbial face again when you think about the needs of a powder blue tang.
+Another shortcoming of the inches-per-gallon rule is that each species of fish has its own requirements when it comes to space/habitat.
+For example, hawkfish and clownfish stay pretty close to the rockwork, for the most part, but tangs, butterflies, and angelfish will zoom around your tank like perpetual motion machines.
+So an inches per gallon rule falls on its proverbial face again when you think about the needs of a powder brown tang.
 It might grow up to be 9 inches in length (if you’re very, very good), but you shouldn’t put it in a tank less than 125 gallons, according to Liveaquaria.com–and how many of us have a tank that large? (quit bragging…I see you smiling over there).
 The point is–for fish like tangs, that require open spaces to roam in your tank, an inches per gallon rule pretty much falls apart.

-You could have a 70 gallon tank, but if you added 35 inches of fish at the same time, you would probably destabilize the biological filter and end up with a bunch of dead fish, instead.
+You could have a 70-gallon tank, but if you added 35 inches of fish at the same time, you would probably destabilize the biological filter and end up with a bunch of dead fish, instead.

 What else do you want to keep besides fish?

 If you want to keep sensitive corals or other invertebrates in the tank, you also have to keep that in mind, over-and-above any considerations for the number of inches of fish per gallon of aquarium water.
 Each fish you add to your mixed reef tank is going to add their own waste products–potentially making it more challenging for you to keep the water parameters pristine and your corals happy.
-You will need to purchase a high quality salt mix and perform regular partial water changes to maintain control over the water quality.
+You will need to purchase a high-quality salt mix and perform regular partial water changes to maintain control over the water quality.

 Conclusion: So how many fish can you have in your reef tank?